 To get to Huacachina you need to first get to Ica.
 From there it’s a short 5-7 minute taxi ride to the oasis for 10 soles.

-We arrived in Ica from Lima.
+We arrived in Ica from Arequipa.
 We took Oltursa for 90 soles (plus a 3 soles tax at the bus booth) and it took just under 12 hours.
 When the bus got to Ica we were dropped off at the Oltursa bus station.
 Each company has their own station, but they’re all close together and are all pretty close to Huacachina.

 On our way out we took a bus from Ica to Lima.
 We took Peru Bus, and it cost 40 soles.
 The trip took about 5 hours.
 We arrived at an arrival bus station in Lima, and the taxi cost 20 soles to get to the Miraflores area where most backpackers make camp.